devanshu-2004/sigma-6.0/README.md

 # sigma-6.0
-this is for ny coding learning and practice
+this is for my coding learning and practice